jcreamer898/js-architecture-23rd-century/slides/content/index.md

 * Code gets coupled
 * Not testable
 * Unmaintainable
-* If we were going to survive a 5 year mission to deep space, things had to change
+* If we were going to survive a 5-7 year mission to deep space, things had to change

+---

+# Deep space

+* Web applications have grown
+* JavaScript has grown along with them
+* Always bet on JavaScript
+* Single page applications get huge
+* Need for better architecture

 ---
 class: center, middle